daniyalmaster693/SuperCorners/README.md

 - **In App Actions** - Trigger in app actions directly from corners and zones.
 - **System Commands** - Run system commands directly from your screen corners and zones.
 - **Tools** - Access useful tools from your screen corners and zones.
+- **Developer Utilities** - Access useful developer related info directly from your screen corners and zones.
 - **Menubar Component** - Access your corner and zone actions right from the menubar for instant control.
 - **Visual Feedback** - Subtle toast notifications appear briefly to provide visual feedback for actions.
 - **Configurable** - Disable any corner or zone and control app behaviors.